flux-framework/rfc/spec_3.rst

 1. String payloads SHALL include a terminating NULL character.

-2. Structured objects are RECOMMENDED to be represented as JSON.
+2. Structured objects are RECOMMENDED to be represented as JSON [#f1]_.
-    [1]_

 3. JSON payloads SHALL conform to Internet RFC 7159.